Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 Improved legal compliance

 Creating an unbiased workplace also demonstrates a company’s commitment to ethical leadership and inclusivity.
-Ensuring equal access to opportunities reinforces trust among team members, enhances the organization’s reputation and supports a culture of accountability.
+Ensuring equal access to opportunities reinforces trust among team members, enhances the organization’s reputation, and supports a culture of accountability.

-<<Manage employment regulations with a free HR compliance checklist.>>
+<< Manage employment regulations with a free HR compliance checklist >>

-How to avoid affinity bias
+Strategies to address affinity bias

-1. Practice awareness of affinity bias
+1. Practice awareness

 2. Meet new people and learn different perspectives